Waste management and reduction

 For more than thirty years the HUG have set up the infrastructure to encourage sorting and recycling, and regularly carry out awareness-raising activities.

-Hospital activities generate nearly 5,400 tonnes of waste of various kinds, much of which is recyclable.
+Hospital activities generated over 5,200 tonnes of waste in 2024. .
 Aware of this, the institution is working to increase recycling and reduce waste production as much as possible, particularly through the eco-points set up since 2013 and the increase in recycling channels.
 Various waste reduction projects are implemented each year.
 In 2022, for example, the elimination of plastic bed covers saved than 8,500 kg of plastic.

 Since 2022, at the subaquatic and hyperbaric medicine department, the plastic tubes necessary for hyperbaric therapies are no longer discarded and replaced daily.
 This change in practice has saved 105 kg of plastic in just two months.

-Among the common wastes generated by the HUG, 2,288 tonnes were waste intended for incineration and 1,846 tonnes were recyclable waste.
-The most recycled wastes are paper and cardboard (600 tonnes) followed by food waste (473 tonnes).
+In 2024, among the common wastes generated by the HUG, 2,365 tonnes were waste intended for incineration and 1,979 tonnes were recyclable waste.